OpenBSD

 activate the firewall manually (these commands

-are included in the start2 command):
+are included in the start2 script):

 pfctl